 Participation and supervision

 You will study together with students enrolled in other Professional Doctorates.

 You will be required to maintain regular email contact with your UK-based supervisors and travel to the UK at your own expense to attend residential weekends and for your viva examination.

 You will be allocated two supervisors – your main one in year 1 and a co-supervisor in year 2 – and will have sessions with them via a variety of options including telephone, online conferencing or face-to-face.

 Pattern of study

-The thesis must demonstrate the relationship between theory and practice in education, and the ability to select and apply appropriate research methods.
+The thesis must demonstrate the relationship between theory and practice in education (EdD) or health and social care (DHSC), and the ability to select and apply appropriate research methods.